rnaveiras/kubeadm-tf/README.md

 brew install terraform awscli go
 ```

-#### GNU/Linux, you can find help to install all the dependencies in the following links
+#### GNU/Linux, you can find help to install all the dependencies in the following links:

 - https://golang.org/doc/install
 - https://www.terraform.io/downloads.html